Centre for Digital Humanities

 - also, check out the workshops hosted by the X University Collaboratory!

-- In solidarity with Indigenous faculty and students, we are using ‘X’ to replace ‘Ryerson’ until the university is renamed.
+- In solidarity with Indigenous faculty and students, we are using ‘X’ to replace ‘TMU’ until the university is renamed.

 The Ninth Annual BHPC